furiosa-ai/furiosa-ai.github.io/v2025.3.0/en/_sources/whatsnew/index.rst

   Time-to-First-Token (TTFT).
 * Llama 3.1 70B: Up to 3x average throughput improvement and up to a 35% average reduction in Time-to-First-Token (TTFT).
+* The experiment configuration is as follows:

+  * input lengths: 1k ~ 12k
+  * output lengths: 128 ~ 10k
+  * batch size: 1 ~ 128

 Expanded Model Support
 ^^^^^^^^^^^^^^^^^^^^^^